 Since the moment John Deere’s first polished-steel plow creation in 1837 turned into John Deere the manufacturing company just a year later, the company has been developing agricultural equipment to simplify the crop production process for America’s farmers.

-John Deere STS Combines: The Single-Tine Separation (STS) system was introduced in 1999, representing a step forward in rotor technology among combines.
-The STS system utilize less power and improves material handling.
+The Single-Tine Separation (STS) system was introduced in 1999, representing a step forward in rotor technology among combines.
+The STS system utilizes less power and improves material handling.
 Several STS models were created, including the 9760, 9770, and 9870, to name a few.

-For 86 years, Deere and Company has been developing combines to assist farmers across the world.
-We hope this brief look back in their history offered some insight into the development in technologies over time.
+For 86 years, Deere and Company has been developing equipment to assist farmers across the world.
+We hope this brief look back in John Deere combine history offered some insight into the development of technologies over time.